20 Stories for 2020: Alumni Share Their Journeys Beyond SNHU (Part 2)

 Shu-Yuan "Grace" Wu ’10 ’17G

 As an adult learner, Shu-Yan “Grace” Wu had two important reasons for choosing Southern New Hampshire University; SNHU is regionally accredited and transfer-friendly.
-“SNHU accepts up to 90 undergraduate credits for bachelor’s degrees; they believe students should get the credits they deserve,” Wu said.
+“SNHU accepts up to 90 undergraduate transfer credits for bachelor’s degrees; they believe students should get the credits they deserve,” Wu said.
 “SNHU offers an opportunity for adult learners like me to continue higher education.”
 She earned two degrees from SNHU – a bachelor’s in business finance with a 3.797 GPA and the second, a master’s in finance with a 3.975 GPA.

 When Wu began her degree work at SNHU, she hoped to use her education to advance her career and help her achieve success in future professional lives.
 “But more important, I wanted to use what I have learned to solve real world problems or help others,” she said.
 “Knowledge is power, but it’s only partly true; knowledge should be applied to the right place to benefit others or serve the public good.”